 Using Proxies with Cloudscraper

-Proxy integration follows standard Python Requests patterns:
+Proxy integration follows standard Python Requests patterns but with critical considerations for Cloudflare.

 import cloudscraper